GIScience and Big Data for Hazard Research

 Presentation(s), if applicable

-Bandana Kar, Dept. of Energy; Modeling Power Outage Restoration Following Extreme Events |
+Bandana Kar, National Renewable Energy Laboratory; Modeling Power Outage Restoration Following Extreme Events |

 Seda Salap-Ayca, Brown University; Self-Organizing Maps as a Dimension Reduction Approach for Spatial Global Sensitivity Analysis Visualization |